Comparisons of two-stage models for flood mitigation of electrical substations: Modeling

 \subsubsection{Adapted DC Model.}

-The classical DC approximation is based on three assumptions. \begin{enumerate} \item Branch conductance is negligible relative to susceptance and may be neglected. \item Bus voltage magnitudes may be fixed to one per unit. \item The difference between voltage phase angles of adjacent buses is small such that the sine of that difference may be accurately modeled by the difference itself and the cosine may be fixed to one. \end{enumerate} These assumptions lead to the reactive power flows being zero and the active power flows obeying a linear relationship with the bus voltage phase angles.
+The classical DC approximation is based on three assumptions: (1) branch conductance is negligible relative to susceptance and may be neglected, (2) bus voltage magnitudes may be fixed to one per unit, and (3) the difference between voltage phase angles of adjacent buses is small such that the sine of that difference may be accurately modeled by the difference itself and the cosine may be fixed to one.
+These assumptions lead to the reactive power flows being zero and the active power flows obeying a linear relationship with the bus voltage phase angles.
 This model may be viewed as an extension of a capacitated network flow problem involving multiple sources and sinks.
 Importantly, the solution space is additionally confined by the complicating Ohm's Law equality constraints.
 Our adaptation of the DC approximation is

 Here, variables are also constrained as specified in Section~\ref{subsection:notation}.
 The objective \eqref{eq:dc_min_load_shed} is to minimize the weighted combination of active power load shed and overgeneration.
 Constraints \eqref{eq:def_alpha} and \eqref{eq:def_beta} relate the operational statuses of buses and branches to those of the substations.
 The operational status of each component is determined exactly by $\boldsymbol{x}$ and $\boldsymbol{\xi}$, the arguments to $\mathcal{L_\text{DC}}$.
 That is, the domain of each $\alpha_n$ and $\beta_{nm}$ may be relaxed to $[0, 1]$ since their integrality is guaranteed by constraints \eqref{eq:def_alpha} and \eqref{eq:def_beta} and the integrality of $\bs{x}$.
-The logical formulation here is nonlinear, but linear reformulations are presented in Section~\ref{subsubsection:linearization_of_logical_constraints}.
-Constraints \eqref{eq:infeasibility_load_shed} ensure that no load is satisfied when $\chi = 1$.
-Constraints \eqref{eq:dc_kcl} impose KCL, the PF equivalent of flow balance.
-In the standard DC approximation, Ohm's Law is represented as the equality constraint ${-p_l - b_l \widehat{\sin} = 0}$.
-To ensure out-of-service branches are treated as open circuits, we embed the big-$M$ technique from \citet{Coffrin2011} in constraints \eqref{eq:dc_ohms_law_le} and \eqref{eq:dc_ohms_law_ge} to enforce the equality only for operational branches.
-Details on how the big-$M$ constants may be calibrated are presented in Section~\ref{subsection:big_m_optimization}.
-The approximation of $\sin(\theta_n - \theta_m)$ is captured by constraints \eqref{eq:dc_sin}.
-In our implementation,
+The logical formulation here is nonlinear, but as detailed in \citet{Asghari2022}, constraints \eqref{eq:def_alpha} may be linearly reformulated as